-There is no better way to immerse yourself into Spanish culture than completing an internship in Barcelona.
+There is no better way to immerse yourself into Spanish culture than by completing an internship in Barcelona.
 The experience gained is second to none.
-Not only does it provide practical business experience, furthermore it provides a fantastic opportunity to integrate yourself into an international environment whilst improving your language skills.
+Not only does this kind of experience provide practical business experience, but it also offers a fantastic opportunity to integrate yourself into an international environment whilst improving your language skills.

-There are a few things that you need to bear in mind when thinking about your internship.
-It is a good idea to plan ahead because there are various things that need to be organised in advance to ensure that your time abroad runs smoothly.
+There are a few things that you need to bear in mind when thinking about an internship.
+It is always a good idea to plan ahead because there are several things that must to be organised in advance to ensure that your time abroad runs smoothly.

 Types of Internships

-Many internships are not paid, as they are designed to provide valuable work experience for students and graduates to help them get their foot on the first step of the career ladder.
-So bearing this in mind, it is important to prepare financially beforehand and consider your budget.
-Costs include a plane ticket, accommodation rent and deposit, utility bills, and general living costs.
-However, there are ways to get loans or scholarships, so make sure you do your research as this could save you a lot of money!
-Some internships are paid, with the usual salary being about 300 euros a month.
+Many internships are not paid, as they are designed to provide valuable work experience for students and graduates in order to help them get their foot on the first step of the career ladder.
+Bearing this in mind, it is important to prepare financially beforehand and consider your budget.
+Your costs will most likely include a plane ticket, accommodation rent and deposit, utility bills, and general living costs.
+However, there are ways to get loans or scholarships, so make sure you do your research, as these could save you a lot of money!
+Some internships are paid, with the usual salary being around 300 euros a month.

-When you arrive at your placement, you need to provide your insurance details to your company.
-This is very quick and easy, you just have to bring an E-111 form which you can pick up from your local social security office.
+When you first arrive at your placement, you must provide your insurance details to the company you are interning for.
+This is very quick and easy – just bring an E-111 form that you can pick up from your local social security office.

-It would be beneficial to have at least some basic knowledge of Spanish, although most companies have English-speaking employers also.
-There are many internships that have good links to language schools in the area, and can provide free or reduced fee intensive language lessons for you prior to starting your work placement.
+It is always beneficial to have at least some basic knowledge of Spanish, although most companies have English-speaking employers as well.
+There are many internships that have relationships with language schools in the area, and can provide free or reduced fee intensive language lessons for you prior to starting your internship.

-Many companies organise customised internship placements, designed around your personal strengths, skills and interests.
+Many companies also organise customised internship placements, designed around your personal strengths, skills and interests.
 An internship is a great way to have an insight into the corporate world, whilst also discovering a new city and culture.
-The experience gained is incomparable, so it is no wonder that an internship abroad looks so impressive on a CV, increasing chances of employment and furthering your career opportunities.
+The experience gained is incomparable, so it is no wonder that an internship abroad looks so impressive on a CV.
+The latter can significantly increase your chances of employment and of furthering your career opportunities.

 Where to do your Internship

-It can be difficult deciding where to do your internship in Spain, when there are so many beautiful cities to be discovered.
-Barcelona is renowned for being the most modern, progressive and cosmopolitan city in Spain, where the abundance of culture, history and art meets a cutting-edge modern lifestyle, creating a beautiful cocktail of old and new, arty and sophisticated…not forgetting that it is a city that lies on the Mediterranean coast!
-This is why so many interns choose to work in Barcelona, and there are many companies that provide opportunities for foreigners to immerse themselves in their city.
+It can be difficult to decide where in Spain to do your internship, when there are so many beautiful cities just waiting to be discovered.
+Barcelona is renowned for being the most modern, progressive and cosmopolitan city in Spain, where the abundance of culture, history and art meets a cutting-edge modern lifestyle, creating a beautiful cocktail of old and new, arty and sophisticated…The city also lies on the Mediterranean coast!
+All these reasons explain why so many interns choose to work in Barcelona, and there are several companies that provide opportunities for foreigners to immerse themselves in the city.
 Barcelona-Home provides great opportunities to complete an internship in a social, relaxed environment, and offer work placements in many fields of interest.
 For more information click here.